Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Numerical Examples

+We first show the inconsistency in aDDM parameter estimation, as in the previous two subsections.
 Similar to the setup in Example~\ref{sec: exp3.2}, we simulate $n=10,000$ visual fixation trajectories $(V_i(t))_{i=1}^n$ from a gamma process.
 The corresponding option ratings $((r_{A, i}, r_{B, i}))_{i=1}^n$ are drawn from a discrete uniform distribution over $\{1,2,3,4,5\}$, and the associated decision data $((\tau_i, C_i))_{i=1}^n$ are generated accordingly.
 In this example, we set the boundaries to be symmetric ($u=-\ell$) and aim to estimate all four free parameters from data, namely $\eta, \kappa, u$ and $x_0$.
-The likelihood is then evaluated using both the TADA (as described in Section~\ref{sec: glam}) and the methods proposed in \citep{liu2025efficient}, from which the corresponding maximum likelihood estimators are obtained.
+The likelihood is then evaluated using both TADA (as described in Section~\ref{sec: glam}) and \textsc{efpt} \citep{liu2025efficient}, from which the corresponding maximum likelihood estimators are obtained.

 The true parameters are set to $\kappa=0.5, u=2$, and $x_0=0.5$.
 Since $\eta$ is the primary parameter of interest for testing the aDDM, we vary its true value from 0 to 1 in increments of 0.05 to examine the estimation error across different levels of $\eta$.
-The relations of the true $\eta$, the TADA ``maximum likelihood" estimator $\widehat{\eta}_n^{\text{TADA}}$, and the MLE $\widehat{\eta}_n^{\text{ML}}$ are shown in Figure \ref{fig: addm_param_recovery}.
+The relations of the true $\eta$, the TADA ``maximum likelihood'' estimator $\widehat{\eta}_n^{\text{TADA}}$, and the MLE $\widehat{\eta}_n^{\text{ML}}$ are shown in Figure \ref{fig: addm_param_recovery}.